-New Psychology Majors: If you will be a new psychology major or would like to change your major to psychology, please contact the Archer College of Health and Human Services at 325-942-2630 to schedule an appointment.
+New Psychology Majors: If you will be a new psychology major or would like to change your major to psychology, please contact the appropriate office above based on your overall earned hours.

 Once your schedule has been approved, your advisor will sign off on your degree plan and release your advising hold.

 - If you have no other holds, you will be free to register for classes based on the registration schedule.
 If you have other holds, you will be directed to the appropriate place to have them removed.

 - If you have scheduled an appointment and will not be able to attend, please notify your advisor right away by calling the Center for Academic Excellence at 325-942-2595.